 In an interview with Vice, Nance has promised that it will surprise people once it hits theaters.
 “Pretty sure it’s going to disrupt everything,” he told the media outlet.
 While the director didn’t give out major hints, both him and LeBron are treating this project very seriously.

-The estimated budget for the movie sits at $100 million, making it Nance’s biggest project by far.
+With an estimated budget of around $100 million, it is easily Nance’s biggest project ever.
 It’s currently unknown if Danny DeVito or Bill Murray would return to reprise their roles.

 Now that we know that the sequel is underway, here are some behind-the-scenes facts behind the original film!